JoOrada/OSES_project/README.md

 # Collision Detection Device based on RT-Thread

-The objective of this project is to develop a software for a STM32F401Cb board that detects incoming obstacke using sensors and sending instructions to propulsion device to slow down or using the braking system to prevent a collision.
+The objective of this project is to develop a software for a STM32F401Cb board that detects incoming obstacle using sensors and sending instructions to propulsion device to slow down or using the braking system to prevent a collision.
 The expected simulated inputs are speed, break signal and LIDAR Time, and the outputs correspond to Warning alerts and automatic breaking.

 # Sytem description